 In 1772, he wrote a letter that was published in a local newspaper.

 The letter was very well-written and greatly impressed the local community leaders.
 They decided that Hamilton should get proper education and after collecting a fund for him, sent him to the British colonies in North America to attain formal education.

-Alexander Hamilton arrived in American in October 1772.
-He immediately set to attaining education in important subjects.
+Alexander Hamilton arrived in America in October 1772.
+He immediately set to attaining education in important subjects

-He initially studied at a grammar school in New Jersey and then went on to complete his matriculation from King’s College in New York City.
+He initially studied at a grammar school in New Jersey and then went on to complete his matriculation at King’s College in New York City.